December 14th, 2022 | By: The Startups Team | Tags: Planning

-A summary of your business’ net worth at a particular point, breaking it into assets, liabilities, and capital.
+A summary of your business’s net worth at a particular point, breaking it into assets, liabilities, and capital.

 Just like it sounds, your break-even analysis helps you determine when your total revenue equals your total expenses.
 In other words, your break-even point.
-Total profit here equals 0.
+The total profit here equals 0.